-- · Alcohol or drugs can severely reduce your reaction time and affect your better judgement. - Alcohol severely reduces the ability to react to several different signals at once. - Alcohol makes it difficult to correctly judge speed and distance, or track moving objects. - Alcohol reduces night vision and the ability to distinguish red from green.
+- Alcohol and any drugs can severely reduce your reaction time and affect your better judgement. - Alcohol severely reduces the ability to react to several different signals at once. - Alcohol makes it difficult to correctly judge speed and distance, or track moving objects. - · Alcohol reduces night vision, and the ability to distinguish red from green.

-YOU SHOULD NEVER OPERATE YOUR BOAT WHILE UNDER THE INFLUENCE OF ALCOHOL OR DRUGS.
+YOU SHOULD NEVER OPERATE YOUR BOAT WHILE UNDER THE INFLUENCE OF ALCOHOL AND DRUGS.